Where Can I Have My Baby in Toronto? : a guide to choosing your hospital or birth place in the city

 Scroll right to the bottom, or click here, to read some tips on how to make sure that you arrive at your chosen birth place at the right time.

 We’ve also offered links to virtual hospital tours, where applicable, as well as other relevant details.
+The feel of the space may impact your decision and overall feelings of comfort.

 Watch this space - soon to come - we’ll be adding insider tips on available support tools and other key features of each of these Toronto and GTA hospitals, with labour and delivery floors.